 The effect of the toxic herbicides was far more devastating to the Vietnamese citizens than to the US Vietnam-era veterans.
 According to the Vietnam Red Cross, more than 3 million people suffer from the deadly herbicide’s effects, while approximately 1 million face disabilities or serious birth defects.

-The Aspen institute started a multi-year project known as the Agent Orange in Vietnam program aimed at addressing the health issues and the environmental contamination of the herbicides sprayed in Vietnam during the war.
+The Aspen Institute started a multi-year project known as the Agent Orange in Vietnam program aimed at addressing the health issues, and the environmental contamination of the herbicides sprayed in Vietnam during the war.

 The Agent Orange in Vietnam program promoted discussion within the US policy about using Dioxin during chemical warfare.
 The Agent Orange in Vietnam program also aimed to strengthen the ties between the United States and Vietnam.
 The U.S.-Vietnam Dialogue Group identified ways to combat the effects of the US military’s defoliation campaign.

 This initiative is led by the Aspen Institute, comprising researchers, policymakers, business leaders, and other important figures.
-In May 2011, Charles Bailey became the new Director of the Agent Orange in Vietnam program, who conveyed a meeting where the relevant stakeholders discussed the progress made on the program.
+In May 2011, Charles Bailey became the new Director of the Agent Orange in Vietnam program, conveyed a meeting where the relevant stakeholders discussed the progress made on the program.